 When it’s done, turn off the heat before you begin to puree.
 I used this immersion blender, which I cannot live without.
 If you choose to use a food processor or a blender, make sure that you allow the soup to cool for a couple of minutes prior to blending so that the heat doesn’t crack your glass or plastic container.
 If you are using an immersion blender check your clothes.
 If you don’t want them stained with carrots either go change or grab an apron.
 It never fails that an immersion blender will send a few splatters flying your way when blending this amount of food.

 Before adding your coconut milk, you will have the consistency of baby food.
 Which is exactly what baby food is, but perhaps without the additional salt and turmeric.
-Pour in your coconut milk and add in one teaspoon of Worcestershire Sauce.
-The Worcestershire Sauce adds depth to this carrot ginger soup and takes it from an okay dish to a great one.
-This is also the second substitute you will need to make this soup vegan friendly, as Worcestershire contains anchovies.
-A great substitute would be a balsamic vinegar, a wine vinegar, or a little bit of lemon juice.
+Pour in your coconut milk and add in one teaspoon of white balsamic vinegar.
+If you don’t have it on hand, any lighter vinegar will work great (red wine, white wine, etc) or you can add a squeeze of lemon juice.
 Any of these will provide a small amount of acid that will react with the sweetness of the carrots and create a better balance.
 (I don’t recommend plain white vinegar for cooking.)
 Speaking of balance, this carrot ginger soup gets a wine pairing!